 What is the difference between an overdraft and an NSF fee?

 An overdraft occurs when you don't have the money available in your account to pay for one or more of your transactions, but as a courtesy (and in most situations) we honor the transactions and allow your account to temporarily have a negative available balance.
 An NSF occurs when you don't have the money available in your account to pay one or more of your transactions and you have exhausted the available balance of all of your elected overdraft protections (e.g. savings, reserve line-of-credit).
 The item is not paid by UW Credit Union, and it is returned.

 What can I do to help limit overdraft or NSF fees?

 We've created an array of low-cost overdraft protection options to help keep you covered.

-- Transfer from Savings – We'll see whether a transfer from savings would prevent the overdraft.
-If so, we'll automatically transfer the money in $100 increments.
+- Transfer from Savings or Other Accounts – We’ll see whether a transfer from a savings or other checking account would prevent the overdraft.
+If so, we’ll automatically transfer the money, typically in $100 increments to avoid multiple transfers in the same day.
 A $5 overdraft transfer fee may be charged to the account receiving the overdraft transfer of funds.

 - Reserve Line of Credit – If there isn't enough in savings, we'll see if you have a Reserve Line of Credit.
 We'll automatically advance enough to cover your account in $100 increments up to your credit limit.
 A $5 overdraft transfer fee may be charged to the account receiving the advance funds.
 This option is not set up for accounts held by primary owners under age 18, unless requested.
 Interest accrues on the outstanding balance until the loan is paid in full.